 Impairment losses on available-for-sale financial assets measured at fair value are recognised by reclassifying the losses accumulated in the fair value reserve in equity, to the statement of profit or loss and other comprehensive income.
 The cumulative loss that is reclassified from equity to profit or loss is the difference between the acquisition cost, net of any principal repayment and amortisation and the current fair value, less any impairment loss recognised previously in the statement of profit or loss and other comprehensive income.
-If, in a subsequent period, the fair value of an impaired available-for-sale debt security increases and the increase can be related objectively to an event occurring after the impairment loss was recognised in the statement of profit or loss and other comprehensive income, then the impairment loss is reversed, with the amount of the reversal recognised in the statement of profit or loss and other comprehensive income.
+If, in a subsequent period, the fair value of an impaired available-for-sale debt security increases and the increase can be related objectively to an event occurring after the impairment loss is reversed, with the amount of the reversal recognised in the statement of profit or loss and other comprehensive income.
 However, any subsequent recovery in the fair value of an impaired available-for-sale equity security is recognised in other comprehensive income.